gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 The Visual Reviews feedback form can be added to a Review App to enable reviewers to post comments directly from the app back to the merge request that spawned the Review App.

-For example, a form like the following can be made to post the contents of the text field into the discussion thread of a merge request:
+For example, a form like the following can be configured to post the contents of the text field into the discussion thread of a merge request:

 ![feedback form](img/toolbar_feeback_form.png)